mrsilver76/tunelift/FAQ.md

 ## How are smart playlists handled differently from normal playlists?
 Smart playlists are evaluated in iTunes at runtime and exported as regular playlists containing fixed track lists.
 You can choose to exclude smart playlists with the `-ns` flag if needed.

-## Will this automatically sync new playlists or changes from iTunes?
-No. TuneLift is a manual export tool.
-It runs once and generates playlist files based on the current state of your iTunes library.
-If your playlists change later, you'll need to run the export again.

 ## Should I generate standard m3u or extended m3u files?
 It depends on the level of detail you need in your playlist: